-Long story short: tell your Congressfolk to pass the full Build Better Act, raise taxes on the rich and on corporations, enable Medicare to negotiate drug prices, tell Congress to lower drug prices for everyone, and end corporate welfare for fossil fuel corporations.
+Long story short: tell your Congressfolk to reject the Cooper Davis Act and pass Canyon’s Law and the FATCAT Act.
 Use the tools in the upper right-hand corner of this page (or, if you're on a cellphone, the bottom of this page) to find your Congressfolk's phone numbers and/or use the email/petition tools in the following paragraphs.

 The Center for Rights and Dissent helps you tell your Congressfolk to oppose the Cooper Davis Act, which would force internet service-providing corporations to report to our Attorney General regarding substance abuse violations.
 I got a better idea: how about our government get warrants for that information?
 And I got an even better idea: how about we stop putting drug users in jail and start getting them the help they need instead?
 Sure, we’d have to start seeing drug users as patients and not criminals, and ending the war on drugs also means less racism.
 But I’m all for enabling our personal growth as a nation – just not by giving law enforcement more weapons to bludgeon us with.